 - Vitamin C: This immune booster has been found to reduce symptoms by up to 30 percent.
 Take anywhere between 1,000 and 4,000 mg per day.

-- Zinc: This nutrient's main role is to increase white blood cells and fight off infection, and it can actually increase vitamin C’s immune-boosting properties when taken together.
-About 75 mg per day has been shown to help your body fight off a cold faster.
+- Zinc: This nutrient’s main role is to increase white blood cells and fight off infection, and it can actually increase vitamin C’s immune-boosting properties when taken together.
+About 75 mg per day has been shown to help your body fight off an oncoming cold faster.

 4. Go crazy with the essential oils.